sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "*Now, I can't say I entirely understand how your whole deal with Time works,*" the ghost began, eyeing her suspiciously, "*but I felt the need to come up and ask my most* resilient *servant: what in the* hell *just happened?*"

-Oh.
-Maybe he remembers the other timeline. "...Who are you?" she asked him carefully.
+Oh. "...
+And who are you?" she asked him carefully.
 After all, in *this* timeline, she had not visited Subcon Forest yet...

 Snatcher's eyes widened for just a moment, before settling into an expression of unamusement. "*No, no. Don't play dumb with me, kid.
 If I and some of my minions remember a world covered in lava and a brat judging everyone based on her warped sense of justice, then you certainly remember.*"